 Emily herself was pretty and smart too, but Heather was on a whole different level.
 She always outshined her younger sister.

 I got to know the two of them when I was in second grade.
 They moved into the house next door with their dad.
 It was only natural for us to become friends.
-Especially Emily and I became pretty close, considering that we were in the same grade.
+Emily and I became especially close, considering that we were in the same grade.